Codyuzumaki/BrainportEindhoven/README.md

 Since the model file is too heavy to store it in GitHub, there are 2 options to get the solution:

-**OPTION 1:** Download the zip with the whole solution from this google drive link and uncompress it:
+**OPTION 1:** Download the zip with the whole solution from this google drive link and unzip it:

   https://drive.google.com/open?id=1NaJoQHsw2a-gkWiNYHh1kXpf1vjxX_CC

-**OPTION 2:** Download the BrainportEindhovenVictorRamosWithoutModel.zip file from this repo and uncompress it.
+**OPTION 2:** Download the BrainportEindhovenVictorRamosWithoutModel.zip file from this repo and unzip it.
-Then, download the Model file from the following google drive link, uncompress it and place the file *Philips_model_v.3.7.h5* into the folder where you uncompressed the *BrainportEindhovenVictorRamosWithoutModel.zip* file:
+Then, download the Model file from the following google drive link, uncompress it and place the file *Philips_model_v.3.7.h5* into the folder where you unzipped the *BrainportEindhovenVictorRamosWithoutModel.zip* file:

 https://drive.google.com/open?id=15ATooVcqTzuEnn_KdHjK8h8G7Hv1gh2Y

-To uncompress the files, you must request me the password by mail: **victorramos7@gmail.com**
+To unzip the files, you must use the password that was provided to you.
+If you don't have the password or you've forgotten it, please request it to me by mail: **victorramos7@gmail.com**

 The images to be classified must be placed in the "New_Images" folder.
 Note that there are already 4 images in the folder in case it is necessary to test the system without new images.
 You can remove them before starting a new test.